10 Snakes That Indulge In Cannibalism

 Source: public domain

-The mulga is already a brutal snake, injecting 400mg per bite and charging at victims in a wild rage.
-So cannibalism probably feels like nothing special, as they delve ever further into the dark arts.
-Mulgas are the longest venomous snake in Australia, and have a very wide diet.
-They eat geckos, skinks and mammals, and prey on crowned snakes as well as cannibalising each other.
+The mulga is already a brutal snake, injecting 400mg of venom per bite and charging at victims in a wild rage.
+So cannibalism probably feels like nothing special, as the species delves ever further into the dark arts.

-A mulga snake could swallow a brown tree snake, and seconds later be swallowed by an even bigger mulga.
+A mulga could swallow a black-headed snake, and seconds later be swallowed by an even bigger mulga.
 This species has multiple observations of it eating its own kind.
-Mulgas even eat roadkill and the shed skins of fellow reptiles.
+Mulgas are even known to eat roadkill and the shed skins of fellow reptiles.

 Mulgas don’t shy away from interspecies aggression in general, as males are constantly wrestling, intertwining their necks with all sinews straining.
 These battles can last for 2 hours, with nothing but dust on the horizon.
-Mulga snakes also invade human towns, particularly Alice Springs, where they lunge at unsuspecting people as they stow their bicycles away.
-If we’re lucky, they might eat every last one of each other.
+Mulgas also invade human towns, particularly Alice Springs, where they lunge at unsuspecting people as they stow their bicycles away.

 7 Montpellier snake